blindnet-io/product-management/refs/notion-of-privacy.md

 ## Genesis and Function

-Privacy seems to trace its origins in biological processes, and "withdrawal from others is ubiquitous across the animal kingdom"[^7].
+Privacy seems to trace its origins in biological processes.
+"Withdrawal from others is ubiquitous across the animal kingdom"[^7].
 Researchers make an analogy with cell membrane[^1] that selectively allows material inputs and outputs, similarly as privacy selectively regulates external stimulation to one's self or the flow of information to others[^7].

 Biology research suggests that, in social species, privacy might have emerged as the cost-benefit balance between the advantages offered by the life in a group and the interests of the individual's competition over scarce resources.
 The practice of withholding information or actively sending deceiving signals might have had origins in a survival mechanism i.e. sending away the individuals competing for the same resources. *"By increasing another individual's misinformation about the environment, an animal may increase its own fitness"*[^7].